View our Texas Tech Commitment video series to learn more.

 - Online Class Delivery

-- Asynchronous: This is an online course that allows students to log into Texas Tech's Learning Management System (Blackboard) anytime during the day to access course materials and complete assignments.
+- Asynchronous: This is an online course that allows students to log into Texas Tech's Learning Management System (Blackboard) and other learning platforms (e.g., Microsoft 365) anytime during the day to access course materials and complete assignments.
 Homework, assignments, and exams will have defined due dates, as is typical for on-campus learning.
 This form of course delivery offers the greatest flexibility for the students.
 In this type of class delivery, students will have the opportunity for regular interaction with the instructor and other students in the class.
 Faculty often offers video-conferencing office hours.

 - Online Synchronous: This is an online course that meets at specific times as indicated in the class schedule.
 Faculty will use video-conferencing tools to deliver lectures, work with groups of students, or conduct seminars.
-Homework, learning activities, and exams will have defined due dates, as is typical for on-campus learning but all will be submitted via Blackboard.
+Homework, learning activities, and exams will have defined due dates, as is typical for on-campus learning but all will be submitted electronically, such via Blackboard or Microsoft 365.
 This type of class requires the students to have a webcam and microphone.
 In this type of class delivery, students will have the opportunity for regular interaction with the instructor and other students in the class.
 Faculty often offers video-conferencing office hours.

 Outdoor Learning Spaces